sarrabenyahia/tuto-webscraping/README.md

    pip install -r requirements.txt
    ```

-## 🚀 Usage
+## Usage

-- 📂 Browse the folders to access different course materials.
+- Browse the folders to access different course materials.
-- 📝 Follow the instructions in each folder to run code examples or complete exercises.
+- Follow the instructions in each folder to run code examples or complete exercises.

-## 🤝 Contributing
+## Contributing

 Contributions to improve the course content are welcome.
 Feel free to open an issue or submit a pull request.

-## 📝 Your feedback
+## Your feedback

 We appreciate your feedback!
-Please share your impressions and suggestions by filling out the following form:
+Please share your impressions and suggestions by filling out the following form (<5mn):

 [Give your feedback here](https://docs.google.com/forms/d/e/1FAIpQLSfTRzgjomMKIsf4NJ7N-FHa94DfpNMwSRyRfKyEyyUPUYWLdg/viewform?usp=sf_link)